-For each county, MEA will evaluate applications using four primary criteria:
+MEA will evaluate applications using four primary criteria:

 - Annual energy savings per dollar of MEA investment.
 MEA is looking for projects that maximize potential electricity savings.
-(While other kinds of energy savings can increase an application's competitiveness, they are not as critical to the application's standing as estimated electricity savings.)
+(While other kinds of energy savings can increase an application's competitiveness, estimated electricity savings is the most important for evaluating applications for grant award.)
 If an applicant can access matching funds, the ratio of energy savings to dollar of MEA investment will improve. - Impact on Maryland's low-to-moderate income residents.
 MEA is looking for projects that maximize the number of low-to-moderate income residents that can be served with EmPOWER Clean Energy Communities grant funding.
 MEA will evaluate this metric based on the number of low-to-moderate income individuals/households that will benefit from grant funds over a 15 year period, the standard life of many energy measures.